4thtech/.github/profile/README.md

 A permissionless Level 2 integrator licence is available via Level 1 integrator [Immu3](https://wiki.immu3.io/) and is perfect for teams wanting to build their own on-chain communication dApps.
 Enterprise Level 1 integrator licence is available via Block Labs and is meant for traditional businesses or offices, L1s, wallets, and existing applications.

-💡4thTech SDK provides abstractions to assist you with interacting with the v1 Protocol smart contracts in a Typescript/Javascript environment.
+💡**4thTech SDK** provides abstractions to assist you with interacting with the v1 Protocol smart contracts in a Typescript/Javascript environment.
 With the SDK, you can manipulate data that has been queried from the EVM using libraries that assist with needs such as data modelling, protection from rounding errors, and compiling time-enforced typing.

-💡4thTech dMail & dChat white-label framework enables fast and easy builds.
+💡**4thTech dMail & dChat white-label framework** enables fast and easy builds.
 White-label-based modern minimalistic design style emphasizes simplicity with simple intuitive but effective navigation and setup system.
 A simple user interface has been developed to offer a step-by-step setup enabling the best possible user experience.

  ****            | **Repo** | **Wiki** |
 :---------------:|:--------:|:--------:|